ooni/probe-cli/docs/design/dd-004-minioonirunv2.md

 - `"test_name"` is the `<experiment>` string you would use in `./miniooni <experiment>`.

-(For historical reasons, we use the terms "experiment", "test", and "nettest" interchangeably to refer to the network tests run by OONI.)
+(For historical reasons, "experiment", "test", and "nettest" are synonymous.)

 ## Functionality